UNC Psychiatry Gender Equity and Wellness Initiative

 On average, we provide an evaluation and 1 – 4 follow up sessions with an informed and experienced psychologist or board certified psychiatrist to provide assessment and support to individuals and families experiencing gender dysphoria and who are undergoing the decisions that surround gender affirming care.
 Treatments can include assessment of gender expression, identification, and dysphoria, guidance on social transitioning, recommendations for family therapies, recommendations on medical consultations, guidance on medical transitioning, and when relevant, recommendations for supportive therapies.

 About Our Team:

-We accept referrals from other mental health providers and medical providers seeking consultation on their transgender or gender non-binary patients (ages 5-24 years) undergoing or exploring gender affirming care.
+We accept referrals from other mental health providers and medical providers seeking consultation on their transgender or gender non-binary patients (ages 4-30 years) undergoing or exploring all forms of gender affirming care.

-We also accept self-referrals from individuals or family members of individuals (ages 5-24 years) who are exploring or undergoing gender-affirming evaluation, and are in need of support or consultation during the time of transition.
+We also accept self-referrals from individuals or family members of individuals (ages 4-30 years) who are interested in exploring a gender-affirming evaluation, and also those in need of support or consultation during any phase of transition.

 All insurances are accepted, including Medicaid and UNC Charity Care.

 A PDF referral form can be found here (https://www.med.unc.edu/psych/wp-content/uploads/sites/839/2020/09/UNC-GE-Clinic-Referral-Form-08-2020.pdf).
 We welcome self-referrals and referrals from providers or community organizations.
 After referral, you will be contacted by phone or UNC MyChart to schedule an initial appointment.